jayminwest/TeachNicheOfficial/ai_docs/issues/LESSON_CREATION_BUGS.md

 ### Issue 2: Authentication
 - [x] Page is properly protected using authentication checks
-- [x] No duplicate authentication checks in the code
+- [x] Profile fetching uses the correct endpoint
-- [x] Redirect URL is correctly constructed and works properly
+- [x] Error handling is comprehensive and user-friendly
 - [x] No 404 errors appear in the console during authentication flow

 ### Issue 3: Video Processing